Walking on Eggshells

 Walking on eggshells is continual dread of feeling:

 Victims walk on eggshells to keep the peace or a semblance of connection…

 They self-edit and second-guess to avoid “pushing buttons.”

-Emotionally abused women so often second-guess themselves, they lose a sense of who they are.
+They so often second-guess themselves, they can lose a sense of who they are.

 Walking on Eggshells Quiz

 Please put a check mark next to your answer.